 3. Neighborhood Scavenger Hunt

-You don’t have to travel far to adventure.
+You don’t have to travel far for adventure.
 You can do it right in your neighborhood.
 Round up the kids and their friends and have fun discovering all the ins and outs of your community.

 4. Nature Scavenger Hunt

 There’s nothing more relaxing than being in nature.
-Nature watching is always exciting especially, when surrounded by beautiful trees, leaves and sunshine—a perfect weekend activity for the whole family.
+Nature watching is always exciting especially when surrounded by beautiful trees, leaves, and sunshine—a perfect weekend activity for the whole family.